Russwater RPG Ruleset

 Poisoned Tip

-On a successful attack against Constitution you poison your opponent giving them disadvantage on their attacks and ability checks next round.
+On a successful attack against Constitution, you poison your opponent giving them disadvantage on their attacks and ability checks next round.

 Pounce

-On a successful melee attack above a defending DC you jump and then make a melee attack.
+On a successful melee attack above a defending DC, you jump and then make a melee attack.
 Your melee attack is made at advantage.

 Precise Strike